shanedunne/press_records/README.md

 - [MDBootstrap](https://mdbootstrap.com/) - CSS framework
 - [jQuery](https://jquery.com/) - JavaScript library.
 - [Django](https://en.wikipedia.org/wiki/Django_(web_framework) - Python framework for building web applications
-- [MongoDB](https://www.mongodb.com/) - NoSQL database program, using JSON-like documents.
+- [TinyMCE](https://www.tiny.cloud/) - Integrated into the add blog page on the Django Admin
 - [ImageKit](https://imagekit.io/) - Used to host images for display on site
 - - ImageKit enables automatic optimisation and real time transformation to resize images depending on the screen size in use